Indoor Air Pollution

 HEPA filters or air purifiers are one of the finest choices in today’s world.
-Air purifiers with activated carbon filters help in purifying air and lowers down the PM 2.5 accumulation in the room, it also absorbs microbes and certain bacteria and viruses thus provides a clean and healthy air (3).
+Air purifiers with activated carbon filters help in purifying the air and lowers down the PM 2.5 accumulation in the room, it also absorbs microbes and certain bacteria and viruses thus provides clean and healthy air (3).

 4. Formaldehyde-free or low formaldehyde emission furniture